Silk Sonic: 2022–2024: Concert residency and music awards

-On November 21, 2021, the duo performed "Smokin out the Window" at the American Music Awards of 2021.
-One week later, Silk Sonic sang "Fly as Me" and "Smokin Out the Window" at the 2021 Soul Train Music Awards.
-On February 3, they were announced to also make an appearance in Fortnite.
-Silk Sonic embarked on their concert residency, An Evening with Silk Sonic at Park MGM, which started on February 25, 2022, held at the Park Theater in Las Vegas.
+On February 3, 2022, their appearance in Fortnite was announced.
+Silk Sonic began a concert residency, An Evening with Silk Sonic at Park MGM, on February 25 at the Park Theater in Las Vegas.
 It was nominated for Favorite Residency at the iHeartRadio Music Awards.
 At the 64th Annual Grammy Awards, the duo performed "777" as the opening act.

-On February 14, 2022, "Love's Train" was released as a commemorative song for Valentine's Day.
-The song is a cover of Con Funk Shun's "Love's Train".
-On April 21, 2022, Billboard reported that "Love's Train" was the album's fourth single.
-In February, the song was added to Silk Sonic's debut album on digital and streaming services and it was also included on the webstore exclusive vinyl recording.
-The duo performed their version of "Love's Train" at the 2022 Billboard Music Awards.
-"After Last Night" was released on July 5, 2022, as the fifth single from An Evening with Silk Sonic (2021).
-Its charting was influenced by the release of its parent album.
-It topped the Billboard Adult R&B Songs chart, becoming the fourth single of Silk Sonic's debut album to do so.
+"Love's Train" (a cover of Con Funk Shun's "Love's Train") was released on Valentine's Day.
+In February, the song was added to Silk Sonic's debut album on digital and streaming services and was included on the webstore-exclusive vinyl recording.
+On April 21, Billboard reported that "Love's Train" would be the album's fourth single.
+The duo performed "Love's Train" at the 2022 Billboard Music Awards.
+"After Last Night", with Thundercat and Collins, was released on July 5 as An Evening with Silk Sonics fifth single.
+The song's performance was influenced by the release of its parent album; it topped the Billboard Adult R&B Songs chart, the fourth single from Silk Sonic's debut album to do so.
 The album was the second with four number-one singles on that chart.
+In late 2022, Lucky Daye affirmed he was in studio with Silk Sonic during the creation of their debut studio album.
+Daye also revealed that he was probably considered to join the duo, which D'Mile denied.

-Silk Sonic won two consecutive BET Award for Best Group in 2021 and 2022.
-In 2022, the duo won International Group of the Year at the Brit Awards.
-"Leave the Door Open" won Record of the Year and Song of the Year at the 64th Grammy Awards.
-"Smokin out the Window" was awarded Video of the Year at the BET Awards and Soul Train Music Awards.
-An Evening with Silk Sonic won Album of the Year at the BET Awards.
-The duo declined submitting the album for Grammy consideration, Mars said "We truly put our all on this record, but Silk Sonic would like to..bow out of submitting our album this year" In 2023, "Love's Train" won Outstanding Duo, Group or Collaboration (Traditional) at the NAACP Image Awards.
-In September 2024, .Paak denied that the duo was defunct, "Silk Sonic always has a place to put out more music".
+Silk Sonic received the BET Award for Best Group in 2021 and 2022.
+The duo was International Group of the Year at the Brit Awards 2022.
+"Leave the Door Open" was Record of the Year and Song of the Year at the 64th Grammy Awards.
+"Smokin out the Window" was Video of the Year at the BET Awards and Soul Train Music Awards.
+An Evening with Silk Sonic was Album of the Year at the BET Awards.
+The duo did not submit the album for Grammy consideration; Mars said, "We truly put our all on this record, but Silk Sonic would like to ... bow out of submitting our album this year".
+"Love's Train" won Outstanding Duo, Group or Collaboration (Traditional) at the 2023 NAACP Image Awards.

+2024–present: The Romantic Tour

+In September 2024, .Paak denied that the duo was defunct: "Silk Sonic always has a place to put out more music".
+Furthermore, five of Silk Sonic's songs are being performed during Mars's The Romantic Tour (2026), with .Paak.
+In 2026, .Paak affirmed making a new album was a possibility.

 Artistry

 Influences

-In an interview with the New Zealand radio DJ Zane Lowe for radio station Apple Music 1, Mars said that most of the album is "rooted in [.Paak's] drum beats".
-He continued, saying that he works "backward from the guitar or piano", whereas .Paak's "music is percussion-driven, derived from old-school Motown influence."
-They credit each other for the sound that models Silk Sonic.
+In an interview with New Zealand radio DJ Zane Lowe for radio station Apple Music 1, Mars said that most of the album is "rooted in [.Paak's] drum beats".
+He continued that he works "backward from the guitar or piano", and .Paak's "music is percussion-driven, derived from old-school Motown influence."
+They credit each other for Silk Sonic's sound.